Jade Palace Seafood Restaurant

 The Private Dining Angle

 For groups and celebratory bookings, the private dining question at Jade Palace is the right one to ask.
-Classical Cantonese restaurants of this tier typically run private rooms that are structured for the format: multi-course banquet-style service, lazy Susan tables suited to sharing, and a pace that suits toasting and conversation rather than a quick turnaround.
+Classical Cantonese restaurants of this tier typically run private rooms that are structured for the format: multi-course banquet-style service, lazy Susan tables suited to sharing, a pace that suits toasting and conversation rather than a quick turnaround.
 If your occasion is a birthday, a family gathering, an anniversary, or a corporate dinner where seating arrangements and relative privacy matter, Cantonese format restaurants like Jade Palace are often a better structural fit than Western tasting-menu rooms, where private room offerings can feel like an afterthought to the main-counter experience.

 The practical caveat: the database record does not confirm specific private room availability, configuration, or pricing at Jade Palace.
 If a private room is central to your booking decision, contact the restaurant directly before committing.
-What the awards record does tell you is that this is a restaurant operating at a level where private event hosting is a realistic expectation , it is not a casual neighbourhood spot that happens to have a curtained-off corner.
+What the awards record does tell you is that this is a restaurant operating at a level where private event hosting is a realistic expectation, it is not a casual neighbourhood spot that happens to have a curtained-off corner.
 Given the $$ price range, private dining here is likely to be meaningfully cheaper per head than the private rooms at Cantonese hotel restaurants in the same city.

 For comparison, if you are deciding between Jade Palace and Summer Pavilion for a group occasion, the key difference is that Summer Pavilion sits inside the Ritz-Carlton Millenia, which brings hotel-level service infrastructure and a higher price point.
 Jade Palace gives you a similar Cantonese cooking pedigree at lower cost, which may be the right trade-off depending on your host expectations.